1980 Damascus Titan missile explosion: Explosion

-Early in the morning of Friday, September 19, a two-man PTS investigation team consisting of Senior Airman David Lee Livingston and Sergeant Jeff K. Kennedy entered the silo.
+Devlin and Hukle had been relieved by [Senior Airman] David Lee Livingston and [Sergeant] Jeff K. Kennedy, who proceeded past the opened security gate and unlocked portal doors, arriving at blast door #6.
 Because their vapor detectors indicated an explosive atmosphere, the two were ordered to evacuate.
 The team was then ordered to reenter the silo to turn on an exhaust fan.
-Livingston reentered the silo to carry out the order and shortly thereafter, at about 3:00 a.m., the hypergolic fuel exploded – likely due to arcing in the exhaust fan.
-The initial explosion catapulted the 740-ton silo door away from the silo and ejected the second stage and warhead.
+Livingston reentered the silo to carry out the order and shortly thereafter, at about 3:00 a.m., the hypergolic fuel exploded—likely due to arcing in the exhaust fan.
+The initial explosion catapulted the 743-ton silo door away from the silo and ejected the second stage and warhead.
 Once clear of the silo, the second stage exploded.
 The W53 thermonuclear warhead landed about 100 ft from the launch complex's entry gate.
 Its safety features prevented any loss of radioactive material or nuclear detonation.